098ff/ArtmaybeDEV/README.md

 -   **User Authentication**: Secure user registration and login using JWT (JSON Web Tokens).
 -   **Interview Booking**: Users can book, view, edit, and delete up to 3 interview sessions.
+-   **Admin Capabilities**:
--   **Admin Capabilities**: Admins can view, edit, and delete all user bookings.
+    -   Admins can view, edit, and delete all user bookings.
+    -   Admins can add, edit, delete company data.
 -   **Company Search**:
     -   View a list of participating companies.
     -   **[Extra]** Search for companies within a specific distance (e.g., within 10 km).